sertacartun/sertacartun/README.md

 ## 🧊 About

-I'm a developer who enjoys working close to the system and building tools around the software I use every day.
+I'm a digital analyst & open-source developer who enjoys working close to the system and building tools around the software I use every day.

 My main interests are: